 Some client representatives, design professionals, and constructors do not realize that geotechnical engineering is far less exact than other engineering disciplines.
+This happens in part because soil and rock on project sites are typically heterogeneous and not manufactured materials with well-defined engineering properties like steel and concrete.
 That lack of understanding has nurtured unrealistic expectations that have resulted in disappointments, delays, cost overruns, claims, and disputes.
 To confront that risk, geotechnical engineers commonly include explanatory provisions in their reports.
 Sometimes labeled "limitations," many of these provisions indicate where geotechnical engineers' responsibilities begin and end, to help others recognize their own responsibilities and risks.
 Read these provisions closely.
 Ask questions.
 Your geotechnical engineer should respond fully and frankly.